Primary Principals' Collective Agreement

 • Personal Grievances

-• A personal grievance is a particular type of employment relationship problem that normally must be raised with the employer within 90 days of the grievance arising.
+• A personal grievance is a particular type of employment relationship problem that normally must be raised with the employer within 90 days of the grievance arising (12 months in the case of a personal grievance in respect of sexual harassment).

 An employee may have a personal grievance where:

-• They have been dismissed without good reason, or the dismissal was not carried out properly.
+• they have been dismissed without good reason, or the dismissal was not carried out properly; or

-• Their employment or a condition of their employment has been affected to their disadvantage by an unjustified action of their employer.
+• their employment or a condition of their employment has been affected to their disadvantage by an unjustified action of their employer; or

 As with other employment relationship problems, the parties should always try to resolve a personal grievance through discussion.